 The nation’s most publicised non-conformists

-It’s only the advent of the first, short-lived, Hollywood “Rat Pack” in 1955 that places Hjördis within a drinking culture.
-She and David were part of a group of friends who jokingly took the ratty title and engaged in such pursuits as celebrating Independence Day on Humphrey Bogart’s yacht (an occasion romanticised by David Niven in his autobiography and rubbished by Richard Burton in his diaries), as well as traveling en masse to occupy the front row seats at Noel Cowards’s comeback appearance in Las Vegas on 7th June, and then Judy Garland’s show at the Long Beach Auditorium on 11th July.
+It’s only the advent of the first, short-lived, Hollywood “Rat Pack” in 1955 that places Hjördis within an upfront drinking culture.
+She and David were part of a group of friends who jokingly took the ratty title and engaged in such pursuits as celebrating Independence Day on Humphrey Bogart’s yacht (an occasion romanticised by David Niven in his autobiography and rubbished by Richard Burton in his diaries), as well as traveling en masse to occupy the front row seats at Noel Coward’s comeback appearance in Las Vegas on 7th June, and Judy Garland’s show at the Long Beach Auditorium on 11th July.

 In May 1956 a Hollywood journalist attempted to dissect the different strata of Hollywood society.
 The millionaire top level was dubbed “The Pioneers” – the likes of Walt Disney and Sam Goldwyn.
 The second level were groups of big, established stars such as David Niven and Humphrey Bogart, collectively titled ‘The settled set’:

 “On rare occasions, one might toss a sizeable party for visitors like Noel Coward or Laurence Olivier.
 But, most entertaining is done at small dinner parties.
 The groups intermingle but there are some clearly defined nuclei.
 Among them: The whimsical Holmby Hills Rat Pack with Lauren Bacall as den mother; Frank Sinatra, pack-master; Humphrey Bogart, rat in charge of public relations.”